 Mount Ashigara, also known as Mount Kintoki, is Hakone’s highest mountain.
 It takes roughly 2 hours to get here from central Tokyo.
 This place is recommended for people who want to enjoy a full-scale hike on a day trip from Tokyo.
 It is said that the nursery rhyme “Kintaro” was born from this location, a story about a child with superhuman strength and his journey.

-Along the hike, you can visit the Kintoki-jinja and the After a look at Kintaro’s huge battle ax at the Kintoki-jinja Shrine.
+Along the hike, you can visit the Kintoki-jinja and then gaze at Kintaro’s huge battle ax at the Kintoki-jinja Shrine.
 There are two tea houses on the mountain summit and you can enjoy the red leaves along the way.

 At the summit, you can also get the spectacular view of Mount Fuji from the top of the mountain.
 Keep in mind that the ups and downs here are relatively tough, so it is a mountain for intermediate players.